-Quality assurance (QA) is the cornerstone of every successful construction project.
+Quality assurance (QA) is fundamental to every successful construction project.
 In an industry where precision, safety, and efficiency are non-negotiable, implementing strong QA systems ensures that every element — from design to delivery — meets established standards and client expectations.

 What Is Quality Assurance in Construction?